 It is intriguing to know that when you are still cozying up in your bed waiting for the sunrise, there is a part of the land in our own country which sees the very first radiant rays of sunlight piercing the clouds and warming up life on the land and forests alike.
 The place which we are talking about is Dong - the easternmost village in India.
 Here the tourists climb up the mountains at 3 am to witness the very first rays of sunlight.

 The history of Anjaw district where Dong valley is situated can be traced back to British India.
-Yes, somewhere around 1914, this place was a part of Lakhimpur district.
+Yes, sometime around 1914, this place was a part of the Lakhimpur district.
 The Britishers created the north-east frontier tract for the very purpose of administering the three areas which are namely the central and eastern section, the Lakhimpur Frontier Tract along with the western section.

-After this, somewhere around 1956, the Dibang valley was constituted as a separate sub-division placed under the charge of an Additional Political Officer.
+After this, sometime around 1956, the Dibang valley was constituted as a separate sub-division placed under the charge of an Additional Political Officer.
 Then coming to 1980 June, it was further separated into two separate independent districts - Lohit district and the Dibang Valley district.

-Chaglagam - An interesting place to explore, this is essentially a village and a tehsil situated in the Anjaw district.
+Chaglagam.
+An interesting place to explore, this is essentially a village and a tehsil situated in the Anjaw district.
 The captivating and splendid beauty of this place is really worth exploring and discovering in its fine formations.

 Watch the sunrise at 3 am.
 Witness the beautiful confluence of Lohit and Sati Rivers and enjoy trekking.

 Go and explore the Dong Van Market.
 You will surely like this place to be simply amazing owing to the various variety of flavours which this place has to offer!